Kapppa/seadex-data-refinement/docs/index.md

 * {doc}`public-non-nyaa`: SeaDex entries that are publicly available but not yet on Nyaa.
 Reposting them to Nyaa is a simple way to contribute, just be mindful of Nyaa's rules.

+* {doc}`private-tracker-only-entries`: SeaDex entries found only on private trackers.
+You can contribute by reposting them to Nyaa, but only if the private tracker allows it.

-* {doc}`private-tracker-only`: SeaDex entries found only on private trackers.
+* {doc}`private-tracker-only-torrents`: SeaDex entries with atleast one torrent found only on private trackers.
 You can contribute by reposting them to Nyaa, but only if the private tracker allows it.

 * {doc}`public-tracker-only`: SeaDex entries found only on public trackers.
 You can contribute by reposting them to private trackers, following their rules and requirements.